itej89/Orbit/readme.md

-## Model Predictive Controller Augmentation for Power of 2 and Round Robin Routing Algorithms
+## Model Predictive Controller Augmented for Power-of-2 Algorithm
 This repository contains verfication code for MPC augmented routing algorithms for VLLM

 ### Objective